 Ellie obtained her MSci degree in Biochemistry from the University of Cambridge before completing a Wellcome Trust funded DPhil programme in Structural Biology at the University of Oxford.
 Her doctoral research focussed on using protein X-ray crystallography and other biophysical techniques to analyse signalling complexes.
 Her research led to publications in high impact journals and Ellie also received a graduate research prize from Oxford University’s Nuffield Department of Medicine.

 In her spare time Ellie enjoys open water swimming and hiking, and also attends weekly German language classes.

-Ellie joined J A Kemp in 2015 and works on patent matters in the Biotechnology and Life Sciences field.
+Ellie joined J A Kemp in 2015 and became an associate in 2020.

 University of Cambridge, Masters Degree in Natural Sciences (Biochemistry); University of Oxford, Dphil in Structural Biology